twobiers/CopyNice-IntelliJ/README.md

 ## Usage

 There is an entry provided in the editor popout menu.
 You can also assign a shortcut for the action.
+The action might not work well, if your code is not intended consistent.

 ![Editor Popout](./assets/screenshots/editor_popout_copy_without_indentation.png)